crtulloss/esp-old/accelerators/catapult_hls/workspace/README.md

 ## Overview

-We provide two example of designs, `ArbitratedScratchpadWrapper` and `ArbitratedScratchpadDPWrapper`, that use the [MatchLib memory components](https://nvlabs.github.io/matchlib/group___arbitrated_scratchpad.html) `ArbitratedScratchpad` and `ArbitratedScratchpadDP` to model shared memories.
+We provide two example designs, `ArbitratedScratchpadWrapper` and `ArbitratedScratchpadDPWrapper`, that use the [MatchLib memory components](https://nvlabs.github.io/matchlib/group___arbitrated_scratchpad.html) `ArbitratedScratchpad` and `ArbitratedScratchpadDP` to model shared memories.

 The designs share memories among SystemC processes and are paradigmactic of the load-compute-store-process structure in ESP accelerators, but simpler.